Sohaibkundi2/url-shortner/README.md

 │   └── vite.config.js
 ├── README.md
 └── .gitignore
 ```

 ---

-#  Vercel Configuration
+## Vercel Configuration

-Vercel handles client-side routing by using this config in vercel.json (already included if deployed correctly):
+To enable client-side routing with React on Vercel, the following is included in `vercel.json`:

 ```json
 {